vuejs/vitepress/README.md

 > [VuePress](http://vuepress.vuejs.org/)' little brother, built on top of [vite](https://github.com/vuejs/vite)

 **Note this is early WIP!
 Currently the focus is on making Vite stable and feature complete first.
-It is not recommended to start using this for anything yet.**
+It is not recommended to use this for anything serious yet.**

 ``` bash
 npm install -D vitepress